Ankitaghavate/Notice.com/README.md

 Configure Database:<br> Create a MySQL database and import the provided SQL file (if available) to set up the necessary tables.

-Run the Application:<br> Open your web browser and navigate to http://localhost/online-notice-board to start using the application.
+Run the Application:<br> Open your web browser and navigate to http://localhost/Notice to start using the application.

-Usage
+<h2>Usage</h2>
-Adding a Notice
+<h4>Adding a Notice
 Go to the "Add Notice" page.<br>
 Enter the notice details.<br>
 Click "Submit" to add the notice.
 The notice will be saved with the current date and time.